Lead climbing: Multi-pitch leading

-Longer climbing routes (e.g. such as in big wall climbing), are usually led in series of multiple pitches of circa 35-50 m in length.
-In multi-pitch leading, the two climbers can swap the roles of 'lead climber' and 'second' on successive pitches.
-The 'second' also needs to be comfortable working from a hanging belay, and both need to be familiar with the process for swapping between roles safely and efficiently without becoming accidentally unattached from the protection.
+Longer climbing routes (such as in big wall climbing) are usually led in series of multiple pitches of circa 35-50 m in length.
+In multi-pitch leading, the two climbers can swap the roles of lead climber and second on successive pitches.
+The second must also be comfortable working from a hanging belay (see image opposite), and both need to be familiar with the process for swapping between roles at the end of each pitch, safely and efficiently and without becoming accidentally unattached from the protection.
 Given that average pitch length will be longer, and that the weather potentially poorer, both climbers need to communicate clearly, and know the climbing commands.

 On long but easier routes, the lead climbing pair may use simul climbing, whereby both climbers simultaneously ascend the route.
-The 'lead climber' acts like on a normal lead climb, however, the 'second' does not remain belaying in a static position, but instead also climbs, removing/unclipping the protection equipment of the 'lead climber'.
+The lead climber acts like on a normal lead climb whereas the second does not remain belaying in a static position, but instead also climbs, removing and unclipping the protection equipment of the lead climber.
 Both climbers are tied to the rope at all times, and both make sure that there are several points of protection in-situ between them.
 Simul climbing is performed on terrain both climbers are very comfortable on as any fall can still be very serious.
-In simul climbing, the stronger climber will ofen go second, wbich is in contrast to normal lead climbing.
+In simul climbing, the stronger climber will often go second, which is in contrast to normal lead climbing.